tirangol/Projects/climate net/README.md

 The webpage has only been tested in Chrome and Edge on Windows.
 If something doesn't display right... welp.

 ## Data

+The training data consisted of normal Earth climate data and a simulation of retrograde Earth's climate data.
+Due to the problem domain, there are only two elevation maps (ie. data points), so there is not much point in measuring "error".
+So, don't blindly trust the model.
+Treat it as half-scientific, half-artistic.

 The temperature/precipitation data originated from https://www.worldclim.org/data/worldclim21.html (data from 1970 to 2000)